-Adjusted book value per share - This measure adjusts common shareholders' equity in the book value per share calculation to remove the fair value of TopCo LP Class A and B Limited Partnership Interests and any undeployed cash received in respect of TopCo LP distributions at the end of the current reporting period as presented in note 5 (Portfolio Investments and Related Party Loan, Derivatives and Guarantees) within the interim consolidated financial statements for the three months ended March 31, 2023.
+Adjusted book value per share - This measure adjusts common shareholders' equity in the book value per share calculation to remove the fair value of TopCo LP Class A and B Limited Partnership Interests and any undeployed cash received in respect of TopCo LP distributions at the end of the current reporting period as presented in note 5 (Portfolio Investments and Related Party Loan, Derivatives and Guarantees) within the interim consolidated financial statements for the three and six months ended June 30, 2023.
 This measure is also closely monitored as it is used to calculate the performance fee, if any, to TopCo LP for the benefit of the Manager.

-Cash provided by (used in) operating activities, excluding net disposals of investments, receipt of equalization capital adjustments, and receipt of carried interest - This measure provides the cash generated by (used in) the company's head office operations, primarily comprised of cash inflows (outflows) from interest and dividend income, interest expense, investment and advisory fees, current income taxes, and general and administration expenses, and excludes the impact of purchases and sales of investments, receipt of equalization adjustments, receipt of Excess Management Fees, and return of capital.
+Cash provided by (used in) operating activities, excluding net disposals of investments, receipt of equalization capital adjustments, receipt of returns of capital and Excess Management Fees, and receipt of carried interest - This measure provides the cash generated by (used in) the company's head office operations, primarily comprised of cash inflows (outflows) from interest and dividend income, interest expense, investment and advisory fees, current income taxes, and general and administration expenses, and excludes the impact of purchases and sales of investments, receipt of equalization adjustments, receipt of Excess Management Fees, and return of capital.